-- Compensation for loss of employment and payments for restrictive covenants - full exemption if due to ill health; or - RM10,000 for every completed year of service with the same employer / companies in the same group. - Death gratuities or sums received as consolidated compensation for death or injuries. - Dividends paid, credited or distributed by co-operative societies to their members. - Fees or honorarium (not part of official duties) for validating, moderating or accrediting franchised educational programmes in higher educational institutions. - Foreign income of any person (other than a resident company carrying on the business of banking, insurance or sea or air transport) arising from sources outside Malaysia and remitted into Malaysia.

-- Grant or subsidy received from the Federal or State Government. - 50% of housing and Labuan Territory allowance received by a Malaysian citizen from an employment in Labuan with a Labuan entity (until YA 2020). - Income of any person from the provision of qualifying professional services rendered in Labuan to a Labuan entity is exempt to the extent of 65% of the statutory income (until YA 2020). - Income (other than dividends, lending fees, interest earned on collateral and rebates) arising from a loan of securities listed on Bursa Malaysia and the return of the same or equivalent securities, and the corresponding exchange of collateral, in respect of securities borrowing and lending transaction under a Securities Borrowing and Lending Agreement.
+- Compensation for loss of employment and payments for restrictive covenants - full exemption if due to ill health; or - RM10,000 for every completed year of service with the same employer / companies in the same group. - Death gratuities or sums received as consolidated compensation for death or injuries. - Dividends paid, credited or distributed by co-operative societies to their members. - Fees or honorarium (not part of official duties) for validating, moderating or accrediting franchised educational programmes in higher educational institutions. - Foreign income of any person (other than a resident company carrying on the business of banking, insurance or sea or air transport) arising from sources outside Malaysia and remitted into Malaysia. - Grant or subsidy received from the Federal or State Government. - Green SRI sukuk grant issued in line with the Securities Commission's guidelines (applications received by 31 December 2020). - 50% of housing and Labuan Territory allowance received by a Malaysian citizen from an employment in Labuan with a Labuan entity (until YA 2020). - Income of any person from the provision of qualifying professional services rendered in Labuan to a Labuan entity is exempt to the extent of 65% of the statutory income (until YA 2020). - Income (other than dividends, lending fees, interest earned on collateral and rebates) arising from a loan of securities listed on Bursa Malaysia and the return of the same or equivalent securities, and the corresponding exchange of collateral, in respect of securities borrowing and lending transaction under a Securities Borrowing and Lending Agreement.